realworldocaml/book/en/04-lists-options-and-patterns.md

 In the `my_exists` function, once `f h` is true, the disjunction `f h ||
 my_exists ~f t` returns immediately without evaluating the expression `my_exists ~f t`.

+_(yminsky: I wonder if we should skip this example.
+It's neither particularly practical, nor does it really illustrate anything all that new about lists.
+It seems like a distraction.)_

 ## Example: Implementing a set from a list